 Does this ever happen to you?
 It can be frustrating and time-consuming to have these short lapses in memory.
 Who wants to keep backtracking to remember what they are looking for?
 Not me, not anymore.

-In this article, I will share 8 simple ways you can fine-tune your mind to stay sharp.
+In this article, I will share eight simple ways to fine-tune your mind to stay sharp.

 Let’s start by looking at how the body works.
-When you use your body, you get better muscle tone, more energy, and better health.
+You get better muscle tone, energy, and health when you use your body.
 Keeping a sharp mind over a lifetime requires finding new ways to use your mind.

 When you incorporate these 8 simple ways into your life, you will take care of your mind so it can work how you need it to.

-I met an elderly man who looked fit, and I asked him how he did it.
+I met an elderly man who looked fit and asked him how he did it.
 He told me the secret to his vitality.
 “Just keep moving,” he said.
-He walked every day and was sure it kept his body and mind sharp.
+He walked daily and was sure it kept his body and mind sharp.

 Do you have a daily plan for movement?
 It could be 30 minutes of walking, biking, swimming, yoga, tennis, or martial arts.
 One of the most significant mind-dulling moves you can make is to become sedentary.

 Your brain’s neural pathways begin to shut down when you do not do something to get your blood flowing daily.
 Just moving 30 minutes a day can help.

 Did you know that many people stop reading after they finish school?

 People are busy taking care of family, paying bills, shopping for necessities, and time for reading slips away.